ttaranov/atlaskit-mk-2/README.md

 # Contributors

 Pull requests, issues and comments are welcomed.

 For pull requests:

 * Add tests for new features and bug fixes
 * Follow the existing style
 * Separate unrelated changes into multiple pull requests
 * Read [Contributing guidelines][contributing] for more details

 See the existing issues for things to start contributing.

-For bigger changes, make sure you start a discussion first by creating an issue and explaining the intended change.
+For bigger changes, make sure you start a discussion first by creating dan issue and explaining the intended change.

+If this is your _first time_ raising a pull request in this repo, please raise an [issue](https://bitbucket.org/atlassian/atlaskit-mk-2/issues?status=new&status=open) to gain access to our repo and include the following:

+1. Issue title - __"Become an Atlaskit collaborator"__
+2. Your Bitbucket username and
+3. Reasons you'd want to be a collaborator - e.g. Reference another issue that you'd like to provide a PR for.
+4. Be ready to sign the Contributor License Agreement(CLA).
+See below.

 Atlassian requires contributors to sign a Contributor License Agreement, known as a CLA.
 This serves as a record stating that the contributor is